antoine-sch/as_sm-scraper/README.md

 1. Check that your Google Sheet isn't at XLSX format.
 (If so, there is a green "XLSX" icon next to the title.
 Then you should go to File > Save as Google Sheet, and work with the new file.)

-2. Share the document with this address, and give Editing rights : sm-dl-875@sm-dl-333110.iam.gserviceaccount.com
+2. Share the document with this address, and give Editing rights : [ask AS]

 3. Make sure your sheet has columns labelled that way: ID, LINK and SAVED